Vizhnitz (Hasidic dynasty): Menachem Mendel Hager

-Menachem Mendel Hager was born on May 17, 1830, in Kosiv.
-He was the son of Rabbi Chaim Hager of Kosiv, and the son-in-law of Rabbi Israel Friedman of Ruzhyn.
+Menachem Mendel Hager was born on May 17, 1830, in Kosiv, now in Western Ukraine.
+He was the son of Rabbi Chaim Hager of Kosiv, the grandson of Menachem Mendel Hager of Kosov, his namesake, and the son-in-law of Rabbi Israel Friedman of Ruzhyn.
 He was appointed Rebbe at the age of 24, and soon after, he moved to Vyzhnytsia, a small town close to Kosiv.
 As his reputation grew, so did his followers.
 He became known and admired for his charitable acts, sincerity in prayer, and love for Eretz Yisrael.
 In his older years, he endeavored to emigrate there.
 He had two sons, Reb Boruch and another, Reb Yaakov Dovid, who died during his lifetime.
 His son-in-law was the son of Rabbi Yehoshua Rokeach of Belz, Reb Shmuel of Sokal.
 His Torah thoughts were published under the title Tzemach Tzaddik.
 He died on October 18, 1884, and was buried in Vyzhnytsia.
 His son Reb Boruch took his place, becoming the second Rebbe of Vizhnitz.

 Boruch Hager

 Boruch Hager was born in 1845 and was named after Rabbi Boruch of Medzhybizh at the behest of his grandfather, Yisroel Friedman of Ruzhyn.
 In 1885, aged 40, he inherited the mantle of leadership from his father, Menachem Mendel Hager, and became rebbe to thousands of Hasidim.
 He led them for only eight years until his death in 1892.
 His Torah thoughts were collected in Imrei Boruch by his son-in-law.
-Eight of his sons became rebbes in different locals: His eldest, Reb Yisroel, succeeded him in Vyzhnytsia; Reb Chaim became rebbe in Ottynia; Reb Moshe in Suceava; Reb Shmuel Avrohom Abba in Horodenka; Reb Yaakov Yitzchok Dovid in Storozhynets; Reb Pinchos in Borsha; Reb Feivish in Zelishtshik; Reb Yechiel Michel succeeded his brother in Horodenka.
+Eight of his sons became rebbes in different locales: His eldest, Reb Yisroel, succeeded him in Vyzhnytsia; Reb Chaim became rebbe in Ottynia; Reb Moshe in Suceava; Reb Shmuel Avrohom Abba in Horodenka; Reb Yaakov Yitzchok Dovid in Storozhynets; Reb Pinchos in Borsha; Reb Feivish in Zelishtshik; Reb Yechiel Michel succeeded his brother in Horodenka.
 Another son, Reb Sholom, died in his youth.
 His sons-in-law were Reb Shmuel Dov Chodorov of Petriva; Reb Mordechai Chodorov of Kolomea, who published Imrey Boruch; Reb Sholom Yosef Friedman of Sadigur-Chernovitz.